-- 12.3.5 The User manual is available through the Welcome page [16].
+- 12.3.5 The User Manual is available through the Help page of AirCAP [16].
 The relevant objectives are: - Rely on Cloud performances to enhance storage management and free from volume limitations. - Quality controls, formatting and corrections are applied by the system.
-Reduction of errors risk. - Setting up a transition towards a homogenized/unique workflow, thanks to portal features. - Monitoring and log management provided by the system to enhance traceability. - Accessibility with the possibility to submitting the ortho imagery at any time throughout the campaign, from any common browser. - Facilitate the upload with "drag and drop" or browse solution and the possibility to submit step by step an OIR directory and take over the deposit later. - A massive mode has also been implemented in order to enable the deposit of several OIR at the same time. - 12.3.6 Each MS Administration has received the connection details (login and password) from the IP (Airbus). - 12.3.7 A specific access is given to the JRC to monitor the status of all the OIR before their final submissions by the FW contractor on G^4CAP .
+Reduction of errors risk. - Setting up a transition towards a homogenized/unique workflow, thanks to portal features. - Monitoring and log management provided by the system to enhance traceability. - Accessibility with the possibility to submitting the ortho imagery at any time throughout the campaign, from any common browser. - Facilitate the upload with "drag and drop" or browse solution and the possibility to submit step by step an OIR directory and take over the deposit later. - A massive mode has also been implemented in order to enable the deposit of several OIR at the same time. - The loading of one or several OIRs have to be directly launched from AirCAP, via one of these three modes: browse ("Import New Files"), "drag and drop", or FTP transfer. - 12.3.6 Each MS Administration has received the access details (login and password) from the IP (Airbus).
+If not, please do not hesitate to contact the FW contractor who will promptly provide with these details.
+Details of each of these three modes are specified through AirCAP User Manual available from the Help page. - 12.3.7 A specific access is given to the JRC to monitor the status of all the OIR before their final submissions by the FW contractor on GCAP.

-12.4 HR/HHR image access
+12.4 HHR image access

-- 12.4.1 Reference is made to the VHR specifications for the CAP checks [7], chapter 12.4.1-2 - 12.4.2 The JRC purchases a limited right of use, but the images themselves remain the property of the FW contractor.
+- 12.4.1 Reference is made to the VHR specifications for the CAP checks [7, chapter 12.4.1-2] - 12.4.2 The JRC purchases a limited right of use, but the images themselves remain the property of the FW contractor.
 In addition, according to the end-user licence agreement (EULA) [9], paragraph 6 on intellectual property rights, imagery must have proper references.
 When using the imagery, the licensee must refer to the supplier with the exact display of the credits as specified in the product's metadata which will take the form: